Rugby World Cup: Tournament

 Nations play four pool games, playing their respective pool members once each.
 A bonus points system is used during pool play.
 If two or more teams are level on points, a system of criteria determines the higher ranked.

-Eight teams — the winner and runner-up from each of the four pools — enter the knockout stage.
+Eight teams—the winner and runner-up from each of the four pools—enter the knockout stage.
 The knockout stage consists of quarter- and semi-finals, and then the final.
 The winner of each pool is placed against a runner-up of a different pool in a quarter-final.
 The winner of each quarter-final goes on to the semi-finals, and the respective winners proceed to the final.
 Losers of the semi-finals contest for third place, called the 'Bronze Final'.
 If a match in the knockout stages ends in a draw, the winner is determined through extra time.
 If that fails, the match goes into sudden death and the next team to score any points is the winner.

 History

 Beginnings

-Prior to the Rugby World Cup, there was no truly global rugby union competition, but there were a number of other tournaments.
+Before the Rugby World Cup, there was no truly global rugby union competition, but there were a number of other tournaments.
 One of the oldest is the annual Six Nations Championship, which started in 1883 as the Home Nations Championship, a tournament between England, Ireland, Scotland and Wales.
 It expanded to the Five Nations in 1910, when France joined the tournament.
 France did not participate from 1931 to 1939, during which period it reverted to a Home Nations championship.
 In 2000, Italy joined the competition, which became the Six Nations.

 Rugby union was also played at the Summer Olympic Games, first appearing at the 1900 Paris games and subsequently at London in 1908, Antwerp in 1920, and Paris again in 1924.
 France won the first gold medal, then Australasia, with the last two being won by the United States.
 However rugby union ceased to be on Olympic program after 1924.

 The idea of a Rugby World Cup had been suggested on numerous occasions going back to the 1950s, but met with opposition from most unions in the IRFB.
 The idea resurfaced several times in the early 1980s, with the Australian Rugby Union (ARU; now known as Rugby Australia) in 1983, and the New Zealand Rugby Union (NZRU; now known as New Zealand Rugby) in 1984 independently proposing the establishment of a world cup.
 A proposal was again put to the IRFB in 1985 and this time passed 10–6.
 The delegates from Australia, France, New Zealand and South Africa all voted for the proposal, and the delegates from Ireland and Scotland against; the English and Welsh delegates were split, with one from each country for and one against.